Guidance for research degree examiners

 If the award is approved with outstanding minor errors, the internal examiner (or independent chair or another academic if there is no internal examiner) approves the corrections.

-If the decision is for errors of substance or for a resubmission, all examiners review and approve the revised dissertation.
+For errors of substance outcomes, all examiners must review and approve the revised dissertation.

 Further guidance for examiners